 - ✓ No Guaranteed Incentive Awards.
-We generally do not provide guaranteed incentive awards to any of our NEOs.
-In connection with the commencement of the employment of our current Chief Financial Officer, Ms. Mellet, and as an inducement to join the Company, we agreed to provide her a minimum annual incentive bonus for 2021 and 2022.
-Thereafter, her annual incentive awards will be entirely discretionary, as is the case for all of our other NEOs. - ✓ No Change in Base Salaries.
-We have not increased base salaries for our NEOs since they became executive officers, and base salary continues to represent a relatively small share of their total annual compensation. - ✓ Performance Drives Changes in Pay.
-Compensation is linked to the performance of Evercore and our executives' individual performance, which motivates our executive leadership to conduct the business in a manner that produces superior results over the long term.
-For example: - In 2021, we achieved Adjusted Net Revenues\ of \$3.32 billion, an increase of 43% from our 2020 results.
-Our Adjusted EPS\ for 2021 was \$17.50 and our Adjusted Net Income\ was \$843.2 million, an increase of 82% and 83%, respectively, from our 2020 results.
+We generally do not provide guaranteed incentive awards to any of our NEOs, except in limited circumstances such as commencement of employment or assumption of significant new responsibilities. - ✓ No Change in Base Salaries.
+We have not increased base salaries for our NEOs since they became executive officers, and base salary continues to represent a relatively small share of their total annual compensation.

-• By comparison, the annual incentive awards granted to each our then Co-Chief Executive Officers for 2021 increased by \$2.5 million, an increase of 29% from their 2020 annual incentive awards.

-Increases to Prior Year Financial Results and Annual Incentive Awards

-2021 (v.
-2020)

-Adjusted Net Revenue 43%

-Adjusted EPS 82%

-Adjusted Net Income 83%

-Increase in Co-CEO Annual Incentive Awards 29%

-\ Adjusted Net Revenues, Adjusted Earnings Per Share and Adjusted Net Income are non-GAAP measures.
+- ✓ Performance Drives Changes in Pay.
+Compensation is linked to the performance of Evercore and our executives' individual performance, which motivates our executive leadership to conduct the business in a manner that produces superior results over the long term. - ✓ NEO Compensation Reflects our Performance.
+Our NEO compensation is closely aligned with our performance in 2023, while giving appropriate consideration to our operating results.
+In a challenging operating environment where global announced M&A activity based on deal value was down almost 20%, we delivered solid results under the prevailing market conditions, while accomplishing important strategic objectives, including the recruitment of our largest class ever of Advisory senior managing directors and the expansion of our client relationships and coverage universe.
+However, our Adjusted Net Revenues declined to approximately \$2.4 billion, Adjusted EPS declined to approximately \$6.46 and Adjusted Net Income declined to approximately \$276.9 million.
+Accordingly, our CEO's compensation declined in 2023 compared to 2022, on top of the 41% decrease in our CEO's annual incentive award from 2021 to 2022. - Adjusted Net Revenues, Adjusted Earnings Per Share and Adjusted Net Income are non-GAAP measures.
 See Annex A for further information and a reconciliation to U.S. GAAP amounts.